Mrinmoy-Aus/WeatherForecastAutomation/README.md

 > node index.js

 ### Working:
-> Demo of the project.
+> Demo of the project
 <img src="https://github.com/Mrinmoy-Aus/WeatherForecastAutomation/blob/main/output.gif">

 ### How it works behind the scene: